Department of Women, Gender, and Sexuality Graduate Student Handbook

 Related Policies and Forms:

 All graduate students must complete one or more exams as part of their degree requirements.
-In addition to department or program guidelines, the University has several policies pertaining to the following exams:
+In addition to department or program guidelines, the following milestones are required for all students and specific regulations apply:

-Before a student is allowed to sit for any of these three exams, pre-approval from COGA is required.
-COGA checks to ensure that the student has fulfilled certain University requirements.
-The full list of requirements that COGA checks for may be found via the link in the heading above.
+Before a student is allowed to complete any of these three exams, pre-approval from the College is required in advance of the exam date.
+This pre-approval request will be submitted on your behalf by your department after the exam date has been scheduled.
+The College reviews the student record and verifies all University requirements have been fulfilled.
+The full list of these requirements may be found via the link in the heading above.
 Students should work with their departments well in advance of their planned exam date, to schedule their exams in a timely fashion and to ensure that all University policies relating to oral exams are being followed.

-The following are University policies pertaining to these oral exams:
+There are additional policies requirements for oral exams.
+The following are University policies pertaining to oral exams:

 Oral Exam Committee Composition

-For all oral exams, the committee members must be appointed members of the Graduate Faculty of KU In addition, a majority of committee members serving on a graduate student oral examination committee must be tenured/tenure-track faculty holding regular graduate faculty or, in the case of doctoral committees, dissertation faculty status in the candidate’s department/program of study.
+.All voting committee members must be appointed members of the Graduate Faculty of KU.
+Additionally, a majority of committee members serving on a graduate student oral examination committee must be tenured/tenure-track faculty holding regular graduate faculty in the candidate’s department or program of study.

 Master’s and doctoral students should carefully review the policies below, as well as consult with their Director of Graduate Studies in the formation of an oral exam committee.